401 Tecumseh Avenue E

 However, a dedicated group of volunteers, along with strong support from our community, ensured that Tecumseh Community School was here to stay, and after 30 years we remain one of the last of these community school programs in the city.

 The Tecumseh Community School is a volunteer run, not-for-profit organization.
-Our goal is to offer affordable programs for our community, and to foster a sense of neighborhood.
+Our goal is to offer affordable programs for our community, and to foster a sense of neighbourhood.
+We offer a wide variety of programs and workshops for children and adults, from September through June.
+Our office and all programs are held at Tecumseh Public School in Old South, in London, Ontario.
 Any proceeds from the programs are channeled back into the community, either as gifts to the school, or to local charities.

 Thank you for supporting our community!